silinternational/ui-components/README.md

 }
 ```

 and then import it to your sass entry point like \_index.scss.
-You may prefer to declare your root typography rules elsewhere (eg. index.html) which is ok.
+You may prefer to declare your root typography rules elsewhere (eg. index.html) which is also valid.

 ## bundler configuration

-Your Svelte project will need the bundler (rollup most likely) configured to compile Sass files.
+SvelteKit won't need a bundler as it uses Vite, but Svelte projects will need a bundler (rollup or webpack most likely) configuration.
 If you are using rollup your plugins in your "rollup.config.js" should look something like this taking special note of postcss and svelte:

 ```
 import postcss from 'rollup-plugin-postcss';